Providenciales: Towns

 The major road, the Leeward Highway, runs east–west from Downtown to Leeward.
 Most of the island's services are near the Highway, including shopping plazas.

 The communities of Downtown and Kew Town are located near Providenciales International Airport.
 The town of Wheeland is in the northwest corner of the island.

 Before Provo became a popular tourist destination, there were three small centers of population: Blue Hills, The Bight (on Grace Bay) and Five Cays.
 Now many houses have been built, predominantly in the east and south, with larger communities at Leeward, Long Bay and Chalk Sound, as well as expansion of the original three settlements.
 There are also pockets of makeshift shacks interspersed among the more upscale residences.

 Education

 Clement Howell High School and Long Bay High School are the local public high schools.

 International School of the Turks and Caicos Islands, which serves preschool through grade six, is also in Providenciales, in Leeward.
 In 2014 it had 106 students.
 It was known as The Ashcroft School until 2014.

+Providenciales Primary and Middle School is another prominent school along with the British West Indies Collegiate.